-- 1. An application for renewal of an alcohol beverage license under this chapter must be filed with the city clerk no later than April 15 of every year.
-The committee shall meet no later than June 15 of such year to act on each application which has been timely filed. - 2.
+- 1. An application for renewal of an alcohol beverage license under this chapter must be filed with the city clerk no later than April 15 of every year or in the case of operator's licenses, every other year.
+The common council shall meet to act on each application which has been timely filed with the city clerk no later than June 30 of such year. - 2.
 Applicants who submit a renewal application after the application deadline shall pay a late fee of \$50.00 per license and may request a special meeting of the committee and common council to avoid a lapse in the licensing period. - a.
 The common council may hold a special meeting, when requested due to late application, between June 15 and June 30 to consider and act upon any application for an alcohol beverage license under this section, provided that such application was filed with the city clerk at least 20 days prior to its expiration date. - b.
 In addition to any other late fee prescribed in this section, in order to defray administrative expenses a late fee of \$500.00 shall accompany any application for which consideration at a special meeting is requested, which fee shall be nonrefundable.